broadinstitute/cromwell/docs/Configuring.md

 }
 ```

+**Cromwell server on MySQL Database**

+You can use [docker-compose](https://github.com/broadinstitute/cromwell/tree/develop/scripts) to link together a Cromwell docker image (built locally with `sbt docker` or available on [Dockerhub](https://hub.docker.com/r/broadinstitute/cromwell/)) with a MySQL docker image.

+To change the version of Cromwell used, [change the tag in `compose/cromwell/Dockerfile`](https://github.com/broadinstitute/cromwell/blob/develop/scripts/docker-compose-mysql/compose/cromwell/Dockerfile).

+**Local**

+`docker-compose up` from this directory will start a Cromwell server running on a MySQL instance with local backend.

+The default configuration file used can be [found at `compose/cromwell/app-config/application.conf`](https://github.com/broadinstitute/cromwell/blob/develop/scripts/docker-compose-mysql/compose/cromwell/app-config/application.conf).
+To override it, simply mount a volume containing your custom `application.conf` to `/app-config` ([see `jes-cromwell/docker-compose.yml` for an example](https://github.com/broadinstitute/cromwell/blob/develop/scripts/docker-compose-mysql/jes-cromwell/docker-compose.yml)).

+**Google Cloud**

+The [`jes-cromwell` directory](https://github.com/broadinstitute/cromwell/tree/develop/scripts/docker-compose-mysql/jes-cromwell) is an example of how to customize the original compose file with a configuration file and environment variables.

+It uses the application default credentials of the host machine.
+To use it make sure your gcloud is up to date and that your [application-default credentials](https://developers.google.com/identity/protocols/application-default-credentials) are set up.

+Then run `docker-compose -f docker-compose.yml -f jes-cromwell/docker-compose.yml up` to start a Cromwell server with a Google Cloud backend on MySQL.

+**MySQL**

+The data directory in the MySQL container is [mounted to `compose/mysql/data`](https://github.com/broadinstitute/cromwell/tree/develop/scripts/docker-compose-mysql/compose/mysql/init), which allows the data to survive a `docker-compose down`.

+To disable this feature, simply remove the `./compose/mysql/data:/var/lib/mysql` line in the [volume section of `docker-compose.yml`](https://github.com/broadinstitute/cromwell/blob/develop/scripts/docker-compose-mysql/docker-compose.yml).

+Note that in such case, the data will still be preserved by a `docker-compose stop` that stops the container but doesn't delete it.

+**Notes**

+To run Cromwell in the background, add `-d` at the end of the command:
+`docker-compose up -d`.

+To then see the logs for a specific service, run `docker-compose logs -f <service>`.
+For example `docker-compose logs -f cromwell`.

+For more information about docker compose: [Docker compose doc](https://docs.docker.com/compose/).

 **Insert Batch Size**

 Cromwell queues up and then inserts batches of records into the database for increased performance.
 You can adjust the number of database rows batch inserted by cromwell as follows: